jimskon/POGIL-ITS/MarkUp.md

 1. All interactive content must be inside `\questiongroup`.
 2. Every `\question` must end with `\endquestion`.
-3. Learning tags never grade.
+3. Learning mode uses AI guidance.
+4. Playground mode removes blocking and AI enforcement.
+5. Test mode is strictly graded.
-4. Grading is controlled only by `\score{}`.
+6. Retry behavior is controlled by `\retries{n}`.
-5. AI must respond only to what students actually submit.
+7. AI responds only to student submissions.
-6. No scope creep beyond stated requirements.
-7. Python Turtle is a first-class execution environment.
+8. Python Turtle is a first-class environment.
+9. Avoid nested lists.